garrandall/popular-music-data/tracks/wild-one-bobby-rydell.md

 ---
-Oh wild one I'm-a gonna tame you down (tame you down) Ah, wild one I'll get you yet (yeah yeah) you bet (yeah yeah) You little doll all you do is play, you've got a new baby ev'ry day But some day it's gonna be me, me and only me
+Oh wild one I'm-a gonna tame you down (tame you down) Ah, wild one I'll get you yet (yeah yeah) you bet (yeah yeah) You little doll all you do is play, you've got a new baby every day But some day it's gonna be me, me and only me

 Oh oh oh oh wild one I'll make you settle down (settle down)